Ni-bot-web/Delta-Demo/README.md

 # Delta-Demo
-This is a Git &amp; GitHub Demo class
+This is a Git &amp; GitHub Demo class.